- How do I submit my Transfer Edge enrollment form?

 - I am an international student: How do I transfer my F-1 visa to UC Irvine?

-- Will the Transfer Summer Start Seminar (Soc Sci 89) count towards my degree?
+- Will the Transfer Edge Seminar (Soc Sci 89) count towards my degree?

-The Transfer Summer Start Seminar is a 2-unit course that will be recorded on your UC Irvine transcript with units applied toward graduation.
+The Transfer Edge Seminar is a 2-unit course that will be recorded on your UC Irvine transcript with units applied toward graduation.
+This course does not count towards a general education requirement nor a specific major requirement.
 If you choose to take the course for a Letter Grade, you grade will be added into your UC GPA.
-If you choose to take the course as Pass/No Pass, you receive course credit if you earn a grade of "C" or better.
+If you choose to take the course as Pass/No Pass, you will receive course credit if you earn a grade of "C" or better.
 Review the University Credit policies prior to enrollment.

 - How do I choose an elective course?
 When will I receive academic advising?